ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 **Unprotected API structure**

-The unprotected API doesn't require authentication and acts as a proxy to demonstrate different ways of calling the Protected Backend API.
+The unprotected API doesn't require authentication and acts as a proxy to demonstrate different ways of calling the protected backend.
-Each operation in this API forwards requests to the Protected Backend API using a different authentication approach.
+Each operation in this API forwards requests to the protected backend using a different authentication approach.

 ### Demonstrate the problem

-**Call Protected Backend API without authentication**
+**Call protected backend without authentication**

-Execute the first request `Operation that will call the Protected Backend API without any authentication (should fail)` in the `tests.http` file.
+Execute the first request `Operation that will call the protected backend without any authentication (should fail)` in the `tests.http` file.

 ![Sequence Diagram - Without Authentication](https://raw.githubusercontent.com/ronaldbosma/call-apim-backend-with-oauth/refs/heads/main/images/diagrams-without-authentication.png)

 You'll receive a 401 Unauthorized response.
-This shows that the Protected Backend API can't be called without proper OAuth authentication.
+This shows that the protected backend can't be called without proper OAuth authentication.

 ### Solution 1: Credential Manager

 **Execute the Credential Manager scenario**

-Execute the second request `Operation that will call the Protected Backend API using the Credential Manager` in the `tests.http` file.
+Execute the second request `Operation that will call the protected backend using the Credential Manager` in the `tests.http` file.

 ![Sequence Diagram - Credential Manager](https://raw.githubusercontent.com/ronaldbosma/call-apim-backend-with-oauth/refs/heads/main/images/diagrams-credential-manager.png)

-You'll receive a 200 OK response with details about the bearer token used to call the Protected Backend API.
+You'll receive a 200 OK response with details about the bearer token used to call the protected backend.

 **Review the Credential Manager configuration**